 Life isn’t devoid of hardship, not for anyone, but a life with no ups and downs is really no life at all.
 Yoga helps us deal with hardships in a positive way.
 It also allows us to deal with anything that life throws at you in a more calm and confident manner.

-This is one of the most prominent benefits of yoga.
+This is one of the most prominent benefits.
 It is quite possible that you may not reach your toes during your first stint with yoga, but with time and patience, your body will experience incredible changes.
 According to a recent study conducted by Colorado State University, yoga introduces the body to 26 different types of postures, providing you increased shoulder, hamstring, and lower back flexibility.

-Yoga can be helpful in curing chronic neck pain and neck spasm.
-A German study hinted that four weeks of practicing yoga can help reduce the intensity of pain in adults suffering from neck spasms and general neck related issues.
+Yoga can be helpful in curing chronic neck pain and neck spasms.
+A German study hinted that four weeks of practice can help reduce the intensity of pain in adults suffering from neck spasms and general neck-related issues.

 Through various weight-bearing postures, yoga can strengthen bones and keep osteoporosis at bay.
 There are various postures—like downward and upward-facing dog—that help in strengthening the bones of arms and knees.